adnan-shoukfeh/FlagApp/docs/North_Star_V1.md

 ```

 **Success Criteria:**
-- All endpoints return correct data
+- All endpoints return correct data with image URLs
 - Daily flag is deterministic (same for all users)
 - Resets at midnight Eastern Time
 - No repeated countries until all shown
+- Flag images display correctly from CDN

 #### 2. React Website (Weeks 2-3)
 **Goals:**